How Much Does an Airplane Mechanic Make an Hour?

 Factors Affecting Hourly Wages

 Several variables determine what an aircraft mechanic earns.
-Experience, location, employer type, and certifications all play significant roles.
-Probably should have led with this, honestly, but the spread between entry-level and senior mechanics is substantial.
+Experience, location, employer type, and certifications all matter significantly.
+Probably should have led with this, honestly, but the spread between entry-level and senior mechanics is substantial enough that the average number by itself tells you almost nothing useful.

 Experience Level

-Experience matters enormously in this field.
-A fresh A&P graduate and a 20-year veteran work on the same aircraft, but their compensation reflects very different skill levels.
+Experience is the biggest variable in this field.
+A fresh A&P graduate and a 20-year veteran are both working on aircraft, but their compensation reflects genuinely different skill levels — and the industry knows it.

 - Entry-level (0-5 years): $20 to $25 per hour